Ritik11131/kimbal-meter-data/GLOBAL_SEARCH_API_PLAN.md

 #### 2.4 Extend `profile.service.ts` and `role.service.ts`
 - `getProfilePath()`: Get exact path from user's entity to profile
+  - Entity path: from user's entity to profile's entity
+  - User path: from logged-in user to profile creator (via created_by)
 - `getRolePath()`: Get exact path from user's entity to role
+  - Entity path: from user's entity to role's entity
+  - User path: from logged-in user to role creator (via created_by)

 #### 2.5 Extend `meter.service.ts`
 - `getMeterPath()`: Get exact path from user's entity to meter
   - Entity path: from user's entity to meter's entity
+  - User path: from logged-in user to meter creator (via created_by)
   - Then the meter itself

 ### Phase 3: Controller Layer